Ram Thakur

 Sri Kaibalyanath (শ্রী কৈবল্যনাথ) (2 February 1860 – 1 May 1949), was a Bengali Spiritual guru during 19th-century.
-He was born as Ram Chandra Dev (রাম চন্দ্র দেব) in Dingamanik, Faridpur (now in Bangladesh), then part of British India.
-It is believed that he is an avatar of Lord Vishnu and is affectionately referred to as Bhagwan by his followers.He is also known as Sri Sri SatyaNarayan to his followers.
+He was born as Ram Chandra Chakraborty (রাম চন্দ্র চক্রবর্তী) in Dingamanik, Faridpur (now in Bangladesh), then part of British India.
+It is believed that he is an avatar of Lord Vishnu and is affectionately referred to as Bhagwan by his followers.
+He is also known as Sri Sri SatyaNarayan to his followers.
 Due to his selfless kindness, sympathy and compassion to everyone irrespective of caste, creed & religion he was referred as Dayal Thakur by his devotees.

 Biography

 Early life

 He was born in the Bramhin Bidyalankar family at Dingamanik, in Faridpur district, Bangladesh, on 2 February 1860 to father Sri Radhamadhab Chakraborty and mother Smt.
 Kamala Devi.
 Sri Sri Ram Thakur was spiritually inclined from a young age.
 His early life was marked by deep introspection and a natural affinity for spiritual practices.